 • Elevation: Elevating your leg on a pillow can reduce swelling.
 Leg should be at a level that is higher than your heart.

 • Resort to pain killers or anti-inflammatory medicines, but only when advised.

 - She/he will guide you to the correct stretches and exercises that must be performed to strengthen calf and ankle muscles

-- She/he may give you an ultrasound to reduce the swelling
+- They may give you an ultrasound to reduce the swelling

 - To relieve the pain, soft tissue massage may be given.

 - Cryotherapy/ Cold therapy may be given to increase circulation and reduce inflammation.